Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 Not all servants of the gods work in the light.
 Justiciars are zealous enforcers of divine will; ruthless at rooting out heresy and crushing the faithless.
 Operating in shadows and answering only to their god, they use any means necessary to ensure no sin goes unpunished.
 Faith drives them, terror follows them, and judgement is their blade

+### Level 3: Bonus Proficiency

+You gain proficiency with the Religion skill.
+Whenever you would make an Intelligence (Religion) check, you can choose to make a Charisma (Religion) check instead.

 ### Level 3: Spellcasting

 You have learned to cast spells.
 The information below details how you use those rules as a Justiciar.